bowman2001/perplexdoc/content/doc/basic/image/syntax/index.md

 in the Markdown image overrides the resource parameter.

 #### In-place parameters
-We can use a special syntax to set the few layout parameters, which tend to change more often in the process of content creation.
+We can use a special syntax to set a few layout parameters, which tend to change more often in the process of content creation.
 The size and the position of an image can be specified like:

 ```md
 ![Alternative text](image.jpg?s=small&ph=right)
 ```

 The start of every image name extension is marked by an interrogation mark `?`.
 Then follows a short parameter key, the equal sign `=` and the parameter value.
 Consecutive key-value pairs are separated by an ampersand `&`.[^1]

-{{< mnote up=17 >}}
-The idea to use the well established syntax for query strings goes back to a suggestion by Joe Mooring in the Hugo forum.
-{{< /mnote >}}

 We can place only these parameters: